-The challenge of navigating the ever-growing plethora of data sources from research or
+The challenge of navigating the ever-growing plethora of data sources from research or data of potential interest for research is leading to the emergence of technologically driven search tools and associated infrastructure.

-Researchers engage in a 3D visualisation of tectonic plate subduction simulation at Monash University.
-CREDIT: AUSCOPE / PROF. LOUIS MORESIAND OWEN KALUZA In Australia, ARDC supports Research Data Australia (RDA), enabling a search of a range of Australian data sources by multiple facets, including discipline, geographic region, time period, licence and select keywords.264 As of June 2021, RDA covers 178,998 datasets from 100 contributors.
+In Australia, ARDC supports Research Data Australia (RDA), enabling a search of a range of Australian data sources by multiple facets, including discipline, geographic region, time period, licence and select keywords.264 As of June 2021, RDA covers 178,998 datasets from 100 contributors.
 The ABS has launched several Data Integration Projects that integrate various government datasets and are available to appropriately qualified researchers through ABS's DataLab.^{250, 265}